 - Understanding the macroeconomic effects of working capital in the United Kingdom.
 Emilio Fernandez-Corugedo, Michael McMahon, Stephen Millard, and Lukasz Rachel.
 2012.
 Revise and Resubmit, The Economic Journal.

-- Beyond Pangloss: Financial sector origins of excessive output.
+- Beyond Pangloss: Financial sector origins of inefficient economic booms.
 Frederic Malherbe and Michael McMahon.
-2016.
-In progress.
+2020.
+In submission.
+Online Appendix.

 - Inventories in Motion: A New Approach to Inventories of the Business Cycle.
 Michael McMahon.
 2014.
 Being Prepared For Submission.